Future Events are:-

 I quickly found some Cubs who would let me join in and then balanced me on top of the hat .

-The team work was very good too as the pyramid of green and blue sheets had to be transferred from one position to another by only moving one at a time.
+The team work was very good.
+The pyramid of green and blue sheets had to be transferred from one position to another by only moving one at a time.
 You could not put a blue next to another blue and you could not put a bigger sheet on a smaller sheet.
 Some of them were quite heavy and several members had to carry them.
 It was quite hard, but all thinking together they worked it out so I could stand on the top level.

 Thanks to all at 1st North Wallington who made my morning so much fun and I am sure there will be plenty more camps for them to look forward to.